kritinelavelli/100-days-of-code/Log.md

 # 100 Days Of Code - Log

+## Day 3: August 20, 2020

+Created a common component for tabs for routing.
+Learnt how to do lists (equivalent to ngFor but uses ES6).

 ## Day 2: August 19, 2020

 Setup ESlinting and Prettier in the repo.
 (Harder than I thought it would be).
 Setup GHPages to support routing with ReactRouter.
 Also worked on typography and mobile design ideas.